 Intergenerational Climate Microgrants

 Our Kids’ Climate has been supporting local and national parent climate groups through Microgrants since 2020.
 In 2022, we expanded the Microgrant program through a partnership with UMI Fund and The Social Change Nest (SCN).
-In 2023, 30 projects from 26 countries were allocated one of our Microgrants.
-We received almost 500 applications in our 2023 application round.
-Given the quality of applications we received, we have awarded our 2024 Microgrant budget to a further 23 projects from 15 countries who applied in the 2023 application round.
+We have supported over 90 projects from 42 countries since 2022.

-Projects we have funded
+Projects we have previously funded

 The Green We Left Behind is a book of short stories written by Nigerian children and adults on the theme of climate change curated by Arts Lounge Literary Magazine.
 65 stories were submitted and 20 chosen for the book.
 The prize winning entries were written by three adults and two children.
 This non-fiction anthology was created in collaboration with the French Embassy in Nigeria, the French Institute in Nigeria and Cookingpot Book.